mus-format/specification/README.md

   - absent - for `uint8`, both encodings use one byte for `uint8` numbers

 - ZigZag encoding is used for signed to unsigned integer mapping.
+- Positive integers, such as the length of a string, can be Varint encoded without ZigZag.
-- Strings and lists are encoded with length (`int` type) and values, maps - with length and key/value pairs.
+- Strings and lists are encoded with length (`int` type, whose encoding is not fixed - it can be Varint or Raw) and values, maps - with length and key/value pairs.
   ```
   string = "hello world"    MUS->    [22 104 101 108 108 111 32 119 111 114 108 100]
   , where